Bonvi

-Bonvi, pen name of Franco Bonvicini (31 March 1941 – 10 December 1995), was an Italian comic book artist, creator of the comic strips Sturmtruppen and Nick Carter.
+Bonvi, pen name of Franco Bonvicini (31 March 1941 – 10 December 1995), was an Italian comic book artist, who created the comic strips Sturmtruppen and Nick Carter.

 Biography

 Bonvicini was born either in Parma or in Modena, in the Emilia-Romagna region of Northern Italy.
 The correct site is unknown, as his mother registered him in both places to obtain twice the amount of war-rationing food stamps.
 The author hinted at this fact in one of his Sturmtruppen comic books, where he usually hid autobiographical notes inside the dark humour of the books.

 Sturmtruppen is the most popular among Bonvi's many creations.

 After a brief experience in advertising work, he made his debut in the comics world in 1968 for the newspaper Paese Sera with his most famous strip Sturmtruppen.
 Sturmtruppen was later translated in numerous countries outside Italy.
 While politically left-aligned and a pacifist, Bonvi was fascinated by war, and had served in the tank corps in postwar Italy.
 He also had an encyclopedic knowledge of the Wehrmacht's uniforms, weapons and equipment, which he faithfully recreated in his cartoonish universe.
 Each weapon and vehicle appearing in the strip is real; uniforms are also faithfully depicted apart from some simplifications.
 Sturmtruppen, however, was not only a satire of military life and Nazism, but also a true, endless wellspring of comical and surreal situations.

-Bonvicini was one of the first Italian cartoonists to use the horizontal format typical of United States' strips.

 Sturmtruppen strips were published periodically until Bonvi's death, with the exception of a pause in the 1970s, in which he left Italy for a long trip to Africa.
 In 1967 he played Derek Flit, a parody of Derek Flint in How We Stole the Atomic Bomb an Italian spy comedy movie shot in Egypt.

 Bonvicini was a friend of another famous Bolognese citizen, the writer and singer Francesco Guccini.
 As a duo, they produced a science fiction series called Storie dello spazio profondo (Stories from Deep Space) (1972), whose main protagonist has Bonvi's features.